Hiking

 Florence Nature Preserve

-The Florence Nature Preserve is a 600-acre property with 5+ miles of trails.
-It is located on the side of Little Pisgah Mountain, the tallest peak in Henderson County.
+Located on the side of Little Pisgah Mountain, the tallest peak in Henderson County, this 600-acre property has 5+ miles of trails.
 The property was donated to Conserving Carolina and turned into public land in the late 1990s.
-Conserving Carolina is in the process of extending the trails on the preserve, to connect the nearby Wildcat Rock, Bearwallow Mountain, Trombatore and Blue Ridge Pastures trails, forming one 20-mile-loop trail.
+Conserving Carolina is in the process of extending the trails on the preserve, to connect the nearby Wildcat Rock, Bearwallow Mountain, Trombatore, Strawberry Gap and Blue Ridge Pastures trails, forming one 20-mile-loop trail.
 These trails here are classified in difficulty as moderate to strenuous and include scenic views, creeks and cascades, wildlife, wildflowers and an old home site.
 Parking for the Florence Nature Preserve is located on Hwy.
 74-A, at 3836 Gerton Hwy, Gerton, NC 28735, and is shared with the Wildcat Rock Trail.

 Green River Game Lands

-The Green River Game Lands includes more than 14,000 acres in Henderson and Polk Counties, located southeast of downtown Hendersonville.
-This area is home to steep, rugged terrain and dense forest land, as well as access to the Green River, which offers both gentle and extremely difficult sections with class IV & V rapids — difficult even for expert kayakers.
+With more than 14,000 acres spanning Henderson and Polk Counties, and located southeast of downtown Hendersonville, this area is home to steep, rugged terrain and dense forest land, as well as access to the Green River, which offers both gentle and extremely difficult sections with class IV & V rapids — difficult even for expert kayakers.
 The Game Lands are managed by the North Carolina Wildlife Resources Commission and are used for hunting, fishing, hiking, mountain biking, and tubing or kayaking.
 Due to the difficult terrain, all visitors are urged to use extreme caution in all parts of the forest.
 Much of the Green River Game Lands are recommended for advanced hikers and expert kayakers.
 Parking is available at many locations, but some of the closest designated parking to Hendersonville and hiking trails would be on Big Hungry Road at the Bishop Branch and Pulliam Creek Trailheads.

 Holmes Educational State Forest